Our ethical promise

 Empowerment through enterprise

 We work closely with several charities in India who provide a safe place for vulnerable women who are survivors of domestic abuse.
-We create employment and provide these women with the skills to produce reusable cotton bags from supply overstocks and offcuts stock donated by UK and India corporates.
+We employ and provide these women with the skills to produce reusable cotton bags from supply overstocks and offcuts stock donated by corporates.
 These are the bags we use when you place your order for your school uniforms, therefore reducing the use of and movement of plastic around the planet.

 We don’t use harsh chemicals for washing and use organic softeners instead.
 As part of reverse osmosis system, the water passes through layers of sand and coal from the washing machines and released into the fruit and flower bearing trees of the factory garden.
 This process filters out any chemical impurities and the fruit from these trees are enjoyed by the factory workers during their breaks.